check-spelling-sandbox/jailhouse/Documentation/debug-output.md

 permission only temporarily while debugging a specific cell.
 Note that output might be duplicated, if the hypervisor shares the console with the inmate.

-The "console" parameters of the cell's configration may always be overrided by inmate command line parameters.
+The "console" parameters of the cell's configuration may always be overrided by inmate command line parameters.

 ### Parameter list